burstable-ai/burst/README.md

 # burst
-## Command-line tool to remotely execute code in the cloud
+## A command-line tool to remotely execute code in the cloud

 ## Introduction

 `burst` lets you run your software remotely - on any sized virtual machine - without any change to your existing development process, as long as you have a working Dockerfile.

 We currently support Amazon cloud services and will be adding more.

+Detailed installation instructions and usage examples can be found here: https://www.burstable.ai/

 ## Dependencies